 Known for being sweet and friendly, this perfect urban flock chicken that comes in a variety of color combinations, such as:

-They have feathered feet (which can get quite dirty during rainy, muddy days).
+They have feathered feet (which can get quite dirty during rainy, muddy days…and collect clumped up snow in the winter).
 They were accepted into the American Poultry Standard of Perfection in 1946.
 This breed is gentle, and is tolerant to cold conditions.
 They’re decent egg layers that’ll lay about 200 brown eggs a year.
 There’s also a full-size variety.
 You can read more about brahma chickens here.

 Where to buy: My Pet Chicken, Purely Poultry, Cackle Hatchery

 Sebright bantams are popular (especially silver laced) because they’re very beautiful.
+The hens almost look like an exotic bird, more than a tiny chicken.
 They have laced feathers, and rose combs, and are a bright addition to any flock.
-They’re also very tiny: both hens and roosters lay less than 2 pounds.
+They’re also very tiny: both hens and roosters weigh less than 2 pounds.
 They’re a true bantam breed, and were developed in Great Britain by Sir John Saunders Sebright, as an ornamental breed.